duck123acb/pet-rock/readme.md

 - Install any model using Ollama (we used [Mistral](https://ollama.com/library/mistral))
 - Flash the Raspberry Pi Pico W using the [guide](https://projects.raspberrypi.org/en/projects/get-started-pico-w/1).
 (You only need to follow this page!)
 ### Steps to Build:
-1. Connect the Raspberry Pi Pico to the breadboard
+1. Connect the Raspberry Pi Pico W to the breadboard
 2. Connect the LCD to the breadboard.
 ```
   Ground - GND